Is your home fit for habitation?

 Lodgers, temporary housing and licence agreements

-If you have a licence agreement rather than a tenancy you won't be covered by the fitness rules.
+If you have a licence agreement rather than a tenancy you will not be covered by the fitness rules.

 You probably have a licence if you're: